RomBik17/SelfAssessment/Skills/Paradigms.md

   - Protected variations
   - Pure fabrication
 - SOLID
-  - Single-responsibility principle (SRP)
+  - Single-responsibility principle (SRP): 🖐️ used
-  - Open–closed principle (OCP)
+  - Open–closed principle (OCP): 🖐️ used
-  - Liskov substitution principle (LSP)
+  - Liskov substitution principle (LSP): 🖐️ used
-  - Interface segregation principle (ISP)
+  - Interface segregation principle (ISP): 🖐️ used
-  - Dependency inversion principle (DIP)
+  - Dependency inversion principle (DIP): 🖐️ used
 - Patterns
-  - Singleton
+  - Singleton: 🖐️ used
-  - Factory Method
+  - Factory Method: 🖐️ used
-  - Abstract Factory
+  - Abstract Factory: 🖐️ used
   - Adapter
-  - Observer
+  - Observer: 🖐️ used
-  - Strategy
+  - Strategy: 🖐️ used
-  - Facade
+  - Facade: 🎓 known
-  - Proxy
+  - Proxy: 🎓 known
-  - Chain of Responsibility
+  - Chain of Responsibility: 🖐️ used
-  - Command
+  - Command: 🖐️ used
   - Iterator
-  - State
+  - State: 🖐️ used
-  - Bridge
+  - Bridge: 🎓 known
-  - Builder
+  - Builder: 🖐️ used
-  - Prototype
+  - Prototype: 🖐️ used
   - Composite
-  - Decorator
+  - Decorator: 🎓 known
   - Flyweight
   - Mediator
   - Memento
   - Template Method
-  - Visitor
+  - Visitor: 🖐️ used
   - Reactor
   - Active object
   - Delegation